aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/30-experiment-cli/_index.en.md

 aws fis create-experiment-template --cli-input-json file://fis.json
 ```

-You should now be able to see the newly created experiment template in the [AWS Console](https://console.aws.amazon.com/fis/home?#ExperimentTemplates).
+You should now be able to see the newly created experiment template in the [**AWS Console**](https://console.aws.amazon.com/fis/home?#ExperimentTemplates).

 ### Listing templates